 The Company is committed to the identification, monitoring and management of material business risks of its activities via its risk management framework.
-The Risk Management Policy is available on the Company's corporate governance page on the Company's website and can be accessed here.
+The Sustainability Policy, the Strategic Planning Policy and Sustainability Performance Standard are available on the Company's corporate governance page on the Company's website and can be accessed here.

-As at 30 June 2019, the Risk and Sustainability Committee comprised of three Non-Executive Directors.
-The Chairman of the Risk and Sustainability Committee is Mr Johnstone, a Non-Executive Director.
-The other members of the Committee were Mr Askew and Mr McKeith who are both Non-Executive Directors.
-The following changes to the composition of the Committee were made effective 1 December 2018:
+The Chairman of the Risk and Sustainability Committee is Mr James Askew.
+The other members of the Committee at 30 June 2020 were Mr Smith and Ms Hall.
+The following changes to the composition of the Committee were made during the year: